opynfinance/GammaProtocol/docs/contracts-documentation/core/Whitelist.md

 allows the owner to whitelist a collateral address

-can only be called from the owner address
+can only be called from the owner address.
+This function is used to whitelist any asset other than Otoken as collateral.
+WhitelistOtoken() is used to whitelist Otoken contracts.

 #### Parameters: